• Skip to primary navigation

 How to cook Udon noodles?

-Stir-fry the udon noodles
+Stir-fry the udon noodles.

 Press the tofu hard using a tofu press to release excess water.
 Dice the block into bite-sized pieces.
 Place them in a bowl.
 Add soy sauce and cornstarch.
 Marinate the tofu cubes in soy sauce and cornstarch.
 Heat oil in a pan and pan-fry till all sides are cooked nicely.
-This may take additional 7 - 8 minutes.
+This may take an additional 7 - 8 minutes.

 steps showing how to make udon